Kindness in the Classroom®

 How can I successfully implement Kindness in the Classroom®?

 The fact that you’re even considering implementing SEL in your classroom means you’re already on the road to success.
-The next step is to check our K-5 and 6-8 “how to” get started documents and the Cultivating Resiliency Through Kindness teacher training.
+To get started, you can complete an initial Implementation Assessment to help plan a roadmap to successfully bring Kindness in the Classroom to your school—with full support of staff, administration and parent / guardians.
+After that, you can check our Grades K-5 and Grades 6-8 how to get started documents and then review the teacher training materials.

 Training is not required to use the curriculum, but it is encouraged.
 The lessons are designed for ease of use and minimal preparation.
 If your school is planning to use the curriculum within a grade level or throughout the school, it is beneficial to use our free training called Cultivating Resilience Through Kindness to get acquainted with our materials.